dgamboa/writing-stage/wallet-tutorial-text.md

 const newAccount = Keypair.fromSeed(seed);
 ```

 We then set the account into the context state manager and we have access to a Solana wallet.
-If you click on the `Finish` button, you'll be routed to the wallet page that displays the account's dashboard.
+Before you click **Finish**, save the recovery phrase as we'll be using in [Step 6]() to access it once we've logged out.
+Once you click on **Finish**, you'll be routed to the wallet page that displays the account's dashboard.

 You'll notice this page includes a few other features.
 We'll discuss the Network dropdown in [Step 3]() while implementing the crucial functionality of showing users their balance in the next step.
-In [Step 4]() we'll dive into airdrops and make the Airdrop button functional, and in [Step 5]() we'll enable the Send button and transfer funds.
+In [Step 4]() we'll dive into airdrops and make the **Airdrop** button functional, and in [Step 5]() we'll enable the Send button and transfer funds.

 \*\*\*Listing 2.2: Code for Creating a Wallet